My log-in information is not working?

 If you are electing to contribute HSA catch up contributions during open enrollment, you must enter the maximum HSA contribution in order to elect the catch up HSA contribution in the open enrollment tool.

-I purchased additional time off through the PTO purchase program (for nonbargaining employees only).
-I will not be able to use all of this PTO.
-How do I get reimbursed?
+I purchased additional time off through the PTO purchase program (for NonBargaining employees and Local 777S members only).
+How do I get reimbursed if I am not able to use all of the PTO I purchased?

 If you purchased additional time off through the PTO Purchase Program and you will not be able to use it, you will have the opportunity to sell back those unused Purchased PTO hours.
-A communication will be sent at year end with instructions to employees with remaining Purchased PTO hours.
+A communication will be sent to you in December with instructions to employees with remaining Purchased PTO hours.
 Those employees will be required to submit a form to request their Purchased PTO to be refunded at year end.
-Employees will receive their refund in the last pay in December.
+Employees will receive their refund in December.